I’ve heard this question from two different highly successful partners at big law firms in the last month. What is Linkedin?

 Social media didn’t explode in popularity because it is trendy, but because it is so incredibly useful.
-What is LinkedIn?
-It is a collective brain that allows our society to experience productive gains we couldn’t have imagined ten years ago.
-This isn’t obvious, especially not to an older generation that are used to products having only one or two intended uses.
+What is Linkedin?
+It is a collective brain that allows our society to experience productivity gains we couldn’t have imagined ten years ago.
+This isn’t obvious, especially not to an older generation that is used to products having only one or two intended uses.
 So be patient with the baby boomers, we need their knowledge and contacts more now than ever.

 What is Linkedin?
 No explanation I could provide would be complete.